j-bel/miniQuad-robot/Assembly Instructions.md

 ![5MotorHubConnScrews](https://github.com/MiniQuad/robot/blob/master/Assembly%20Files/Assembly%20Images/2%20Leg%20Assembly/5MotorHubConnScrews.PNG)

-Attache the pulley brace to the assembly by sliding the smaller hole of the brace onto the Motor Hub Connector.
+Attach the Pulley Brace to the assembly by sliding the smaller hole of the brace onto the Motor Hub Connector.

 ![6PulleyBrace](https://github.com/MiniQuad/robot/blob/master/Assembly%20Files/Assembly%20Images/2%20Leg%20Assembly/6PulleyBrace.PNG)

+Attach the Thigh Pulley to the assembly following the same steps as the Motor Hub.
+Align the registration tabs on the Thigh Pulley with the holes on motor 2 and snap it into place.
+Fasten the pulley to the motor using an M2.5 x 16mm screw and an M2.5 Washer.

 ![7ThighPulley](https://github.com/MiniQuad/robot/blob/master/Assembly%20Files/Assembly%20Images/2%20Leg%20Assembly/7ThighPulley.PNG)

+Attach the 5.6" Timing Belt and Thigh to the Assembly.
+Wrap one end of the timing belt around the Thigh.
+Hold the thigh vertical to the assembly.
+Wrap the belt around the Thigh Pulley while sliding the thigh onto the Motor Hub Connector.
+Keep the thigh as vertical as possible during installation.
+Some deviation will be necessary to engage the timing belt.
+This will be corrected later during Motor Calibration.

 ![8ThighAndTimingBelt](https://github.com/MiniQuad/robot/blob/master/Assembly%20Files/Assembly%20Images/2%20Leg%20Assembly/8ThighAndTimingBelt.PNG)